wwarthen/RomWBW/Source/Images/ReadMe.txt

 the hard disk.
 If there is a RomWBW partition on the hard disk device, then RomWBW will assume the 1024 directory entry format for all slices and will assume the slices are located in the defined partition.
+You cannot mix the hard disk formats on a single disk device.

 WARNNG: The hd1024_xxx.img files **must** be prefixed by a partition table before being written to your disk media.
 The hd1024_prefix.dat file is provided for this.
+The hd1024_prefix.dat defines the required partition table.
+Any number of hd1024 slice images can be concatenated after the prefix.
 For example, to make the hd1024_cpm22.img file ready to write to your media, you would need to do something like this:

   | C:\RomWBW\Binary>copy /b hd1024_prefix.dat + hd1024_cpm22.img hd_cpm22.img

 and then use the resulting hd_cpm22.img to write to the target media.

-Since the hd1024 format requires a partition table, you must prefix the slices with a partition table.
-You can simply include the file hd1024_prefix.dat before the slice images to accomplish this.
-The hd1024_prefix.dat defines the required partition table.
-Any number of hd1024 slice images can be concatenated after the prefix.

 For example, if you wanted to create a 2 slice disk image using the hd1024 entry format that has ZSDOS in the first slice and Wordstar in